-Radicalisation: Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
 Extremism is vocal or active opposition to Fundamental British Values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 It can also call for the death of members of the armed forces, whether in this country or overseas.

 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious, or ideological cause.

-There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology, there are possible indicators that should be taken into consideration alongside other factors and context.
-Background factors combined with specific influences such as family and friends may contribute to a child's susceptibility.
-Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
-As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may need help or protection.
+There is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are factors that may indicate concern.
+However it is possible to protect people from extremist ideology and intervene to prevent those at risk of radicalisation being drawn into terrorism.
+As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
 Staff should use their judgement in identifying children who might be susceptible and act proportionately, which may include making a Prevent referral.

-The DSL and other Senior leaders should familiarise themselves with the prevent duty guidance in England and Wales.
-Staff should contact the DSL or a member of the DST, who should be aware of the local procedures in place, before making a Prevent referral.
+Designated Safeguard Leads and other senior leaders in the School should familiarise themselves with the Prevent Duty guidance: for England and Wales (updated March 2024) especially, paragraphs 141-210 which are specifically concerned with education.
+Staff should contact the DSL or Designated Safeguard

+Team who should be aware of the local procedures in place, before making a Prevent referral.